PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

 **Developer pusher**

-1. Creates some testing content
+1. Create some testing content
 2. Export content.
 There are many ways to export content via drush, from one entity to the entire site (the easiest way).